avidrishik/Getting-and-Cleaning-Data-Course-Project/README.md

 This repository containst the submission for the assignment for week 4 of Getting and Cleaning Data Coursera course

+# Objective

+The code combined training dataset and test dataset, and extracted partial variables to create another dataset with the averages of each variable for each activity.

 # Code

 The code combined training dataset and test dataset, and extracted partial variables to create another dataset with the averages of each variable for each activity